 How to do:

-• Roll slightly back onto your glute, like you’re sitting on the back pocket of your blue jeans and lift legs a few inches off the mat.
-Bring top hand behind the head so the elbow is also bent.
+- Roll slightly back onto your glute, like you’re sitting on the back pocket of your blue jeans, and lift your legs a few inches off the mat.
+Bring the top hand behind the head so the elbow is also bent.

-• Lift legs bringing your knees to your elbow while at the same time crunching your elbow toward your knee.
+- Lift your legs, bringing your knees to your elbow while at the same time crunching your elbow toward your knee.
 Squeeze your obliques with each lift.
 Perform 12 repetitions.

 Try this workout 2-3 times a week for a great way to build strength and stability!